#325 - Jurassic Park Part 2: The Chaos Continues

 1 - It's way too hard.
 Even harder than Jungle Strike.

 2 - It's way too small in scope, forcing you to destroy the same few types of targets across several very samey desert maps, while fending off the same few enemy types.
-3 - It's way too short, with only four different "campaigns" (read: missions).
-Skilled players could knock this out in less than an hour.

 4 - All that be damned, it's still a fun game despite everything.